 My name is Xin Yu (Dennis) Tan, and I am a UC Berkeley alumnus who graduated in December 2017 with a Bachelors of Science in Electrical Engineering and Computer Science.

 I'm a very passionate individual willing to spend hours upon hours on projects that I care about.
 I want to bring to life the impossible ideas that will revolutionize how we experience this world.

 Some of my interests in computer science include:

 - artificially intelligence and machine learning

 - UI/UX in mobile, web, and game development

 I'm also a very enthusiastic participant in changing society via community service, in particular in the education domain.
 It's my dream that one day everyone can have access to quality education via a digital platform that is both scalable and self-sustainable.

 I did research in robotics and deep reinforcement learning at UC Berkeley's Robotics Learning Lab (RLL) under the supervision of Professor Pieter Abbeel.
 I worked with PhD student Chelsea Finn and postdoc Sergey Levine to co-author an ICRA 2016 paper on deep spatial autoencoders:

 Chelsea Finn, Xin Yu Tan, Yan Duan, Trevor Darrell, Sergey Levine, Pieter Abbeel

 I've contributed to multiple programming projects.
-Currently, I am working on a 2D real-time strategy Android game called Color Crusade, where different colored pixel armies battle for dominance.
+Currently, I am working on a 2D real-time strategy Android game called League of Legions, where players strategically maneuver different colored pixel armies to battle for dominance.
 I was the lead programmer for Cyan Knight, a 2D platformer game developed using Unity 3D game engine.
 I've also worked on a personal project called Chess 1.0, which used Java and Swing to develop a two-player chess program compliant with all the rules of chess.